roboticswithjulia/MRAC_ur_commander/README.md

 &nbsp;

-#### Attach vs code to container

-In vs code go to the Docker tab in the side bar.
-Right click on the container named moveit1_ur:latest.
-Select attach vscode.

-When attaching to the container for first time:
-In vs code open the command palette (Ctrl-Shift-P).
-Select `Remote-containers: Open attached container configuration file` | `Open attached container configuration file`.
-Copy paste content of devcontainer.json and save.
-Close the vscode window and reattach.

 &nbsp;

 #### Launch the simulation

  Inside the terminal where the docker has been run the .docker/run_user.sh --privileged launch the ur10e commander file `roslaunch commander ur10e_ka_commander.launch`

  See that rviz opens, UR10 appears

  Open a terminal, go to `/home/${user}/dev_ws/src/MRAC_ur_commander`

  Source the current workspace: `source ../../devel/setup.bash`

  Open vscode `code .`

  Go to file commander/notebooks/commander_examples.ipynb &rarr; double click.

  Make sure that the kernel is Started (Python 3.8.10) and start to execute the different codes.